Neutrino-nucleus interactions and the determination of oscillation parameters: Interpretation of CC QE events

 In MiniBooNE data analysis, an event is labeled as CC QE if no final state pions are detected in addition to the outgoing muon.
 The adjective {\em elastic} is therefore intended as alternative to {\em inelastic}, as it should, and event selection is performed in a model independent fashion.

-The simplest reaction mechanism compatible with the above qualification is single nucleon knockout, induced by the one-nucleon contributions to the nuclear current (see Eq. \eqref{def:curr}).
+The simplest reaction mechanism compatible with the above qualification is single nucleon knockout, induced by the one-nucleon contributions to the nuclear current [see Eq. \eqref{def:curr}].
 As pointed out above, in the absence of NN correlations the spectator $(A-1)$-particle system is left in a bound state, and the final state, consisting of the knocked out nucleon and the recoiling residual nucleus, is a 1p1h state.

-It has been suggested that the observed excess of CC QE cross section may be traced back to the occurrence of events with 2p2h final states, discussed in Section \ref{2bodycurr} \cite{martini,Gran:2013kda}.
+It has been suggested that the observed excess of CC QE cross section may be traced back to the occurrence of events with 2p2h final states, discussed in Section \ref{2bodycurr} \cite{martini,Nieves:2011yp}.
 According to the above classification, these events cannot be distinguished from those with 1p1h final states .
 Therefore, they are often referred to as CC QE-like.
-The role of interactions leading to the excitation of 2p2h final states at higher energies, up to 10 GeV, has been also recently discussed by \textcite{Gran:2013kda}.
+The excitation of 2p2h final states at higher energies, up to 10 GeV, has been also recently discussed by the authors of Ref.~\cite{Gran:2013kda}.

+The role of neutrino interactions leading to the appearance of multi-particle\textendash multi-hole final states was first pointed out by Marteau and collaborators \cite{marteau2}, who also took into account the effect of long range correlations within the RPA scheme.
+The underlying nuclear model, originally developed in the early 1990s to describe ($^3$He,$^3$H) charge exchange reactions \cite{delorme}, included perturbative $\pi$- and $\rho$-exchange interactions, supplemented with contact terms providing an approximate description of short-range dynamics \cite{marteau1}.

-\textcite{martini} and \textcite{Gran:2013kda} carried out extensive calculations of the CC QE neutrino-carbon cross section, averaged over the MiniBooNE flux, taking into account the effects of the two-nucleon current as well as collective nuclear excitations, which are expected to play a role at low momentum transfer.
+The authors of Refs.~\cite{martini} and \cite{Nieves:2011yp} carried out extensive calculations of the CC QE neutrino-carbon cross section, averaged over the MiniBooNE flux, taking into account the effects of the two-nucleon current as well as collective nuclear excitations, which are expected to play a role at low momentum transfer.
 As an example, in Fig. \ref{numec1} the results of these approaches, obtained using a value of the axial mass consistent with the one extracted from deuteron data, are compared to the MiniBooNE muon energy spectrum at muon scattering angle $\theta_\mu$ such that $0.8 \leq \cos \theta_\mu \leq 0.9$.
-After inclusion of the reaction mechanisms beyond single-nucleon knock out, both schemes turn out to provide a quantitative description of the data.
+After inclusion of the reaction mechanisms beyond single-nucleon knock out, both schemes turn out to provide a significantly improved description of the measured cross section.
+Note that in the left panel the data have been rescaled by a factor 0.9, to allow for a 10\% normalisation uncertainty \cite{Nieves:2011yp}.